 We have continued to be secretive about what these shows are.
-For a few good reasons, the most important being not to upset (or harm the business of) any friends - award contest entrepreneurs around the world - whose shows might be among those not included.
+For a few good reasons, the most important being not to upset (or harm the businesses of) any friends - award contest entrepreneurs around the world - whose shows might be among those not included.

 Regarding the national shows, what we can say is that these are included for the 18 most important creative advertising markets - the ones where any aspiring creative network has to aim to be a player.
 We include the main national show(s) in the USA, UK, France, Germany, Japan, Brazil, Spain, Australia (the show includes New Zealand), Greater China, Argentina, Canada, India, Italy, Mexico, The Netherlands, South Africa, Sweden and Thailand.
 In 2014, Belgium, Indonesia and Russia will be added.

 The level of award that counts for a given show is “Cannes Bronze Lion Equivalent”.
-The application of this is a bit judgemental but the decisions are usually pretty obvious, and the level of prize can vary from year to year for the same show, if a jury has been mega-generous or mega-stingy.
+The application of this is a bit judgmental but the decisions are usually pretty obvious, and the level of prize can vary from year to year for the same show, if a jury has been mega-generous or mega-stingy.

 Winner points, which apply for Tables Five to Eleven (Countries, Advertisers, Production Companies, Directors, Agencies, Digital Agencies and Agency Networks), are different from Ad Points, which apply for Tables One, Two, Three and Four (Film, Print, Digital and All Gunns Blazing).

 “Winner Points” are awarded as 1 point for each win at the qualifying level at a qualifying show.
 And 2 points for a Best of Show.
 In the case of multiple winners at the same show for a single ad or campaign, the maximum points that can be awarded is two (or three if one is a Best of Show).